 Even before Tona’s started catering, Azra’s Biryanis were popular among her friends and family.
 “Cook us some biryani’ was a popular request,” Azra recounts.
 When her business-savvy daughter Shruti, who is now a film producer in the UK, suggested Azra start catering, it seemed like a natural progression from what she has been perfecting over 30 years.
 Tona is Shruti’s pet name.
 For Azra’s pet project which was suggested by her daughter, naming it Tona’s seemed apt.

 It’s simple why in such a short span of time Tona’s has become every Bangalorean’s go-to place for biryanis.
-These biryanis are secret family recipes handed down for generations, a sleight of hand that sprinkles the right spices, at the ripe moment for the falvours to soak in and the aromas to waft about.
-Azra’s recipes are well guarded, one of the reasons why she sticks to home catering than turning it into a bigger enterprise.
+These biryanis are secret family recipes handed down for generations, a sleight of hand that sprinkles the right spices, at the ripe moment for the flavours to soak in and the aromas to waft about.
+Azra’s biryani recipes are well guarded, one of the reasons why she sticks to home catering than turning it into a bigger enterprise.
 “I do get offers for collaborations to make it into a bigger business.
 I am happy the way it is.
 Well, there would definitely be more money but these recipes will get lost.
 I may also be expected to make compromises in the quality which I am not willing to,” she chimes.

 Of all her popular biryanis, Azra’s most popular creations are the mutton yakhni biryani, closely followed by mutton Mughlai.
 Not surprising, given the finesse involved in these recipes, steeped in tradition.
-In the Yakhni style, the biryani is cooked in mutton stock on slow fire for close to four hours with musin potlis of whole spices slowly releasing their flavours into the rice and meat combo.
+In the Yakhni style, the mutton yakhni biryani is cooked in mutton stock on slow fire for close to four hours with muslin potlis of whole spices slowly releasing their flavours into the rice and meat combo.
 The dish is garnished with caramelised onions.
 It is a slow, labour-intensive process but the taste is all worth it, Azra says.
-Despite the demanding nature of these recipes, Azra presides over the cooking, making each dish with great care.
-She has helpers to prep the ingredients but Azra doesn’t let any of them get hold of the recipes.
+Despite the demanding nature of these biryani recipes, Azra presides over the cooking, making each dish with great care.
+She has helpers to prep the ingredients but Azra doesn’t let any of them get hold of the biryani recipes.

 Tona’s fish biryani (which Azra has begun to feel deserves a better name for two reasons--it is not the regular fish biryani and it’s a standout), on the other hand, is perhaps the one that is closest to her lineage—a Gujarati royal family that later moved to Mumbai.
 “It is actually Mia Pulao (loosely translated as fish biryani) I grew up eating as a child,” she says.